 Journalistic Principles and Practices

-- Village Media’s mission is to bring you the news and information that’s important to our readers as quickly as possible.
+- Village Media’s mission is to deliver the news and information that’s important to our readers as quickly as possible.
 However, being accurate takes precedence over being first and we strive always to offer reliable information to our readers.

 - Our journalists seek to present diverse viewpoints in their stories.

 - We name those we include as sources in our stories.
-In extremely rare cases, we may include information from anonymous sources, but only in cases where disclosure of that person’s identity would put them in serious danger, or would affect their current or future employment.
-Our editors know the identity of anonymous sources in all cases.
-Assertions made by anonymous sources are subject to increased scrutiny, especially when they are critical of others
+In extremely rare cases, we may include information from confidential sources, but only in cases where disclosure of that person’s identity would put them in serious danger or would affect their current or future employment.
+Our editors know the identity of confidential sources in all cases.
+Assertions made by confidential sources are subject to increased scrutiny, especially when they are critical of others.

-- If you have an issue with a story or have questions about our editorial approach you can contact SooToday’s Community Editor Donna Hopper, email@example.com.
+- If you have an issue with a story or have questions about our editorial approach you can contact SooToday’s Community Editor at email@example.com.
 If unsatisfied, Village Media sites are members of the National NewsMedia Council and complaints can be addressed via mediacouncil.ca or 1-844-877-1163.

 Ethics and Impartiality: